comsystan/comsystanj/description/img2-description.md

 - Raster/Sliding box scanning or Tug of war method
 - Binary [0, >0] algorithm for Raster/Sliding box and Tug of war method
 - Grey value algortihm for Raster/Sliding box
+- Sliding box computation times can be lowered by decreasing the Pixel% (% of randomly chosen image pixel)
 - \<L\>-R&P Weighted mean lacunarity according to Roy & Perfect, Fractals, 2014, [https://doi.org/10.1142/S0218348X14400039](https://doi.org/10.1142/S0218348X14400039)
 - \<L\>-S&V Weighted mean lacunarity according to Sengupta & Vinoy, Fractals, 2006, [https://doi.org/10.1142/S0218348X06003313](https://doi.org/10.1142/S0218348X06003313)
 - The ToW algorithm is a statistical approach and is dependent on the accuracy and confidence settings